-Profile: Egypt armed forces chief Abdul Fattah al-Sisi
+Profile: Egypt's ex-armed forces chief Abdul Fattah al-Sisi

-The central figure in the army-backed post-Morsi interim government, he has since become the object of almost cult-like popular devotion, while showing a deft hand for political tactics.
+A central figure in the army-backed post-Morsi interim government, Field Marshal Sisi became the object of almost cult-like popular devotion, while showing a deft hand for political tactics.

-Egypt's top military body, the Supreme Council of the Armed Forces (Scaf), has given him the green light to stand for president, in what it says is a response to the "desire of the masses".
+Egypt's top military body, the Supreme Council of the Armed Forces (Scaf), last month gave him the green light to stand for president, in what it said was a response to the "desire of the masses".

-If he does stand, few doubt he has a good chance of winning.
+Few doubt he has a good chance of winning the presidency.
 He is wildly popular and currently has no serious rivals.
 The Muslim Brotherhood that underpinned Mr Morsi's presidency has been banned and declared a "terrorist group" since its ouster.

 Field Marshal Sisi's personality has also proved attractive to many Egyptians.
 Far from a stern military figure, he is a softly-spoken but charismatic presence, often seen smiling and known for emotional speeches.
 At a concert in 2012, his words famously had artists on the stage with him in tears.